esterkin31415/Software-Architect-Project-11/artefacts/architecture/architecture-principles/README.md

 * **CI/CD** runs generate clear logs or output which may be analysed to isolate failed builds or other build, test and deliver steps.

-## Principle B4: Early Comprehensive and Appropriate Automated Tests
+## Principle B4: Early, Comprehensive and Appropriate Automated Tests

 *Statement*: